 - 1. Geographical presence: the Group is able to offer seamless investment, asset management, insurance and advisory solutions to its clients in all the most relevant financial jurisdictions in Europe, either through the physical presence of regulated intermediaries/branches or on a freedom to provide services basis; - 2.
 Technology and innovation: the Group strongly believes in the role and importance of technology applied to financial and insurance services.
 In this regard through its Investees Opstart and Bridge Insurance Services the Group is able to offer fintech and digital investment and insurance solutions and products to its clients; - 3.
-Manufacturing and structuring capability: the Group does not only operate as a distributor of third- party products but has a strong capability to internally create and develop its own strategies and portfolios as well as to sub-manage funds thus offering bespoke investment solutions to its clients and offering full transparency about their investments; - 4.
-Illiquid investments' capability and expertise: the Group has gained a strong expertise in illiquid products that are becoming more and more part of institutional and professional clients' portfolios, which often, in this period of low interest rate, look for alternative, attractive and high-yield solutions; - 5.
+Manufacturing and structuring capability: the Group does not only operate as a distributor of third- party products but has a strong capability to internally create and develop its own strategies and portfolios as well as to sub-manage funds thus offering bespoke investment solutions to its clients and offering full transparency about their investments; - 4. capability and experience in Illiquid investments: the Group has acquired a strong expertise in illiquid products which are increasingly becoming part of institutional and professional clients' portfolios, who often seek alternative, attractive and high-yield solutions; - 5.
 Advisory and regulatory services: the Group offers on-going and recurring advisory and regulatory services to SMEs, family offices and appointed representatives, thus ensuring a constant and stable flow of business; - 6.
 Human capital: the Group boasts a group of highly-skilled professional with a good age- combination and with a focus on a specific industry and/or geographical area Performances